ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">run</td>
 <td class="cDescription">Build and run a Ballerina program, a single BAL file, an entire project, or a previously-built program.
+For more information, see <a href="/learn/how-to-run-ballerina-programs">How to Run Ballerina Programs</a>.
 </td>
 </tr>
 <tr>